Tenney Mountain Ski Resort: Tenney Mountain Development Group

-Attempted 2015-2016 season reopening
+Attempted 2015–16 season reopening

 In early 2015, TMDG started clearing five years of brush growth on the mountain's trails.
 The lodge was renovated, including a new roof, kitchen and bathrooms.
 Daily posts outlined the progress at the resort, such as the retrofitting of chairlifts and snowmaking system repairs.
 Three grooming machines were purchased from Piston Bully, as well as HKD snowmaking equipment.
 Amenities for the first season were expected to be limited, with no rentals or season passes and minimal trail lighting.
 They originally planned to open on December 15, 2015, but were unable due to poor winter conditions.

 When the resort shut down in 2009, the owners simply walked away.
 They left the snowmaking system full of water, causing the pipes to shatter and split during the following winters.
 Food was left to rot in the kitchen, and roads on the mountain were not maintained, allowing for erosion to wash away access roads.
 Also, most of the copper piping in the pump house was ripped out and stolen at some point during the five-year closure period.
-On the evening of January 5, 2016, Tenney Mountain started making snow for the first time in six years, using four SMI fan guns borrowed from a ski area in New York.
-Installation of the HKD snowmaking equipment purchased in the summer of 2015 was postponed until after the 2015-16 season.
+On the evening of January 5, 2016, Tenney Mountain started making snow for the first time in six years, using four SMI fan guns purchased by Sharon Atwood from a ski area in New York.
+Installation of the HKD snowmaking equipment purchased in the summer of 2015 was postponed until after the 2015–16 season.

-2016-2023
+2016–present

 During the numerous warm spells during the late winter, and into the early summer, Tenney Mountain worked on repairing and upgrading the Hornet double chairlift, hoping to have it inspected in June.
 On June 13, 2016, the Hornet was inspected and tested by the state and passed.
 Throughout the summer and into the fall, the resort worked to locate and repair bursts and breaks in the snowmaking loops caused by freezing water.

 The mountain never opened for lift-served operations.
 They did encourage people to hike up the mountain to ski down if they wanted to do so.
-The mountain continued to work on clearing and maintenance through the summer and fall of 2017.
+The mountain continued to work on clearing and maintenance through the summer and fall of 2016.

-After telling the Plymouth Planning Board that it planned a series of developments around a refurbished mountain, the mountain opened for snow-tubing on February 17, 2018.
+After telling the Plymouth Planning Board that it planned a series of developments around a refurbished mountain, the mountain opened for snow-tubing on February 17, 2017.
 Tenney Mountain officially re-opened for lift-served skiing and riding on March 8, 2018.

-In 2022 the mountain was purchased by Massachusetts businessman Steven Kelly.
+In 2022, the mountain was purchased by the North Country Development Group, LLC.
 Lift-operated skiing resumed in February 2023.
+In October 2023, it was reported that the area's 2023–24 season would begin on December 23.